annoyedmilk/xiao-rp2040/README.md

 - A Seeeduino XIAO RP2040 microcontroller.
 - The Arduino IDE with Seeeduino XIAO RP2040 support installed.
-- Other components like LEDs, sensors, etc., depending on the project.

 Clone this repository to get started:
 ```